yuseflo/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to answer those questions?\*\*\***

 Design 1:
 - Does it cost the user more time to first hold the trash in front of the trash can before putting it into the opening?
+Record the time of the whole process of throwing garbage into a trash can.

 Design 2:
 - Does a cylindric shape of the trash can affect the sensor measurement?
+Create a prototype with a cylindrical shape.

 Design 3:
 - Can the sensor measurements be affected or the sensor be damaged when garbage on the sensor?
+Create a prototype where the sensor is placed on top of the trash can.

 Design 4:
 - Since the wall is far away from the garbage, are there any disturbing factors that will negatively affect the sensor measurements?
+Place trash can close to wall and pin sensor on the wall.

 Design 5:
 - Is it annoying for the user to hold the trash always next to the trash can?
+Test the process with multiple users.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***